EventoWeb

 • Oral presentations 50% (individual and group work)

-• Written documentation 50% (individual and group work)
+• Written documentation 50% (group work)

 In case of failed assessment, the following options are possible: